realmagicgreen/magicgreenastro/src/content/posts/raising-awareness.md

 ---
 title: Raising Awareness
-subtitle: "Mission Blue inspires action to explore and protect the ocean for a global network of marine protected areas."
+subtitle: 'Mission Blue inspires action to explore and protect the ocean for a global network of marine protected areas.'
-description: "Mission Blue inspires action to explore and protect the ocean, ignite public support for a global network of marine protected areas." # max 160 digits
+description: 'Mission Blue inspires action to explore and protect the ocean, ignite public support for a global network of marine protected areas.' # max 160 digits
 category: solutions
 pubDate: 2020-07-14
 publish: true